Fann Wong: Personal life

 In July 2020, Fann alerted her fans to a scammer using her identity to get her fans' personal information.
 The scam asked fans to register their names on a website in order to receive a giveaway prize.

-On 5 July 2021, Fann's dad passed on at the age of 81.
+On 5 July 2021, Fann's father died at the age of 81.

 On 13 October 2021, Fann opened her online pastry shop called Fanntasy.

 Fann's hobbies include illustrating comics, shopping, and eating.